-This year, both of these events were done in a single-day, virtual format on Sunday, June 21st.
+In 2021, both of these events were done in a single-day, virtual format.
 I registered online for free and awaited my link to join in on the programming and fun!
 (Many of these events are free or became free after their switch to digital, but please still donate if you’re able!)
 After spending my day at both of these events, I had a lot of positive takeaways.
 I’ve condensed my thoughts into five quick ways that I think these Indy organizations made the most out of their virtual events.

 1. Synergy.
 Indy organizations are coming TOGETHER.